Nemesis 2: Nebula

 Nemesis 2: Nebula is a 1995 science fiction film directed by Albert Pyun.
 The sequel to Nemesis (1992), it stars Sue Price, Tina Coté, Earl White, Jahi J.J.
 Zuri, and Chad Stahelski.
 Nemesis 2 was shot in Globe, Arizona.
 It was followed by Nemesis 3: Prey Harder and Nemesis 4: Death Angel, both released in 1996.
 Is the second installment in the Nemesis film series.

 A compilation version exists which combined the four Nemesis films into one 100-minute feature that Scanbox was going to release before the company went bankrupt in 2000.
 This version was released only in Eastern Europe in 2003, primarily in Poland.

-Synopsis
+Plot

-73 years after Alex failed, humans have lost the Cyborg Wars and they are now slaves to the cyborg masters.
+Seventy-three years after Alex failed, humans have lost the Cyborg Wars and they are now slaves to the cyborg masters.
 Rebel scientists have developed a new DNA strain which could signal the end of the cyborgs, and it is injected it into a pregnant volunteer.

 When the cyborgs learn of the woman and her baby, both are listed for termination.
 To escape, she steals a cyborg ship and is transported back in time to East Africa in 1980, where the mother is killed but the baby is saved.
 It takes 20 years, but a cyborg bounty hunter named Nebula eventually locates the young woman, named Alex, and travels back in time to terminate her.